 Fiore also advises to split the working day into half-hour segments and mark them in the schedule only after the segment is completed.
 Then you have five minutes to relax and get back to work.
 Such a schedule allows to see that you’re moving forward, and not to be afraid.

 Procrastination destroys careers and families, causes anxiety, depression and much more.
 But has a useful property too.
 Procrastination is a sure sign that your whole nature protests against the task.
-So, in fact you do not want neither this project nor this diploma or this client.
+So, in fact, you want neither this project nor this diploma or this client.
 This is not what you need.
-If this is not what you need, may be it worth to delegate it?
+If this is not what you need, maybe it worth delegating it?
 Or to give up?
 Or hire someone in the end?

 To abandon unnecessary things is generally a good path.
 Perhaps procrastination is not so bad.
 All those who write about procrastination, talk about struggling with it.
-But to tell the truth it is impossible.
-You can do an infinite number of things any time.
-Whatever you’re doing, you’re not doing something else any way.
+But to tell the truth, it is impossible.
+You can do an infinite number of things at any time.
+Whatever you’re doing, you’re not doing something else anyway.
 So the question is not how to deal with it, but how to use it for good.

-Example of such an option is when a scientist who is focused on his task forgets to shave or to eat.
+An example of such an option is when a scientist who is focused on his task forgets to shave or to eat.
 He is busy with something more important.
-Good procrastination is when you’re doing business and not affairs, which will be hardly included into your biography.
+Good procrastination is when you’re doing business and not affairs, which will be hardly included in your biography.

 Startups often work much more effectively in the very beginning, when the team consists of only two people, and their office is an apartment in a residential area.
 Nobody and nothing distracts them.
 And when they grow and hire people, they immediately begin to procrastinate doing less important things.
 And soon the whole company starts to echo them.